TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation

 \subsection{Problem Definition}

-Given a professional image instruction $t$, along with a set of evaluation criteria $\mathcal{C} = \{c_1, c_2, \ldots\}$, where each $c_i$ represents an abstract evaluation item describing an independent and complete evaluation rule, \eg, the phospholipid bilayer is correctly depicted.
-We observe that in professional image generation, any evaluation rule is rarely entirely violated or fully satisfied, as shown in Figure \ref{fig:teaser}.
+Consider a technical image instruction $t$ and a set of evaluation criteria $\mathcal{C} = \{c_1, c_2, \ldots\}$, where each $c_i$ represents an abstract evaluation item describing an independent and complete evaluation rule, \eg, ``the phospholipid bilayer is correctly depicted.''
+We observe that in technical image generation, any evaluation rule is rarely entirely violated or fully satisfied, as shown in Figure \ref{fig:teaser}.
 It is difficult to judge each rule using a simple binary decision (yes/no), which brings significant challenges for objective evaluation.

 Therefore, each criterion is further decomposed into a series of scoring points, \ie, $c_i = \{p_{i,1}, p_{i,2}, \ldots\}$, where each scoring point corresponds to an objective binary question, such as ``Does the cell membrane exhibit a bilayer structure?'', ``Is the bilayer composed of hydrophobic and hydrophilic ends?'', ``Is the bilayer symmetric?'' and so on.
 In this way, we are able to perform a fine-grained evaluation of the generated image.